-There are no present FCC service rules above 95 GHz and therefore no licenses other than experimental licenses subject to the terms of Part 5 of the Commission’s Rules. echnology for bands above 95 GHz face regulatory uncertainty due to lack of service rules.
-Section 7 is not a perfect this sectionpiece of legislationFor example, while Section 7(a) is relatively clear, in Section 7(b) it is not clear what activities are required within the one year deadline to determine whether a proposal is in the public interest. basic nearly 30 years since section 7 was adopted.
-Wh many of the technological advances in that period may have raised questions of whether they qualified as “new technology” the case now for technologygreater than 95 GH is much simpler and is quite clear: There is not commercial production technology subject to FCC jurisdiction above 95 GHz the lack of service rules above 95 GHz imposes real regulatory barriers to such technologies’ implementation in a free market system.
+There are no present FCC service rules above 95 GHz and therefore no licenses other than experimental licenses subject to the terms of Part 5 of the Commission’s Rules.
+Consequently, technology for bands above 95 GHz face regulatory uncertainty and an expected regulatory delay that is difficult to quantify.
+These issues are real disincentives for the capital formation that is necessary for technology development above 95 GHz.
+The result is creation of barriers to commercial market entry which deprives the public and private sectors of the benefits of new and innovative technologies.
+This Request is supported by the information presented above.

+Implementing Section 7 is not a perfect solution nor is this section a perfect piece of legislation.
+For example, while Section 7(a) is relatively clear, in Section 7(b) it is not clear what activities are required within the one year deadline to determine whether a proposal is in the public interest.
+However, Section 7 remains and integral part of the Communications Act of 1934, as amended, and the basic intent of Congress is clear.

+It has been nearly 30 years since section 7 was adopted.
+While many of the technological advances in that period may have raised questions of whether they qualified as “new technology” and many wireless innovations may have raised difficult conflicts with incumbent licensees, the case now for technology at frequencies greater than 95 GHz is much simpler and is quite clear: There is not, and cannot be, commercial production technology subject to FCC jurisdiction above 95 GHz while the lack of service rules above 95 GHz imposes real regulatory barriers to such technologies’ implementation in a free market system.
+Further there are no FCC incumbents in this spectrum.
+The case of federal incumbents and coprimary federal government allocations is much simpler than at lower bands as has been shown in NTIA’s agreement with the Commission for “licensing light” rules for 71-76, 81-86, and 92-95 GHz and simplified online coordination of applicants.

 Specific Request for Content of Ruling

 IEEE-USA requests that the Commission make a Declaratory Ruling that new applications for the use of technology above 95 GHz: